 Requesting cash gifts puts the guests in the spotlight, and may not know the appropriate amount to give.
 Besides, your feelings might get hurt if you feel that less value is placed in your friendship.

-Cute Ways to Ask for Money as A Wedding Gift
+How to Ask for Money for A Wedding Gift in a Cute Way

 Unfortunately, there is no cute way of asking for money without feeling a bit tacky.
 However, there are some discreet methods to request money without seeming awkward or desperate.